a-endari/A.E.L.L.A/docs/README.md

 # 📚 Documentation

-Welcome to the A.E.L.L.A. documentation!
+Welcome to the A.E.L.L.A documentation!

 ## Quick Links